 Geoffrey Wong as Yip Chi Kit (葉智傑).
 He got a somewhat cool role in here.
 Undercover and all.
 First, I thought he was tossed into this for a random role and once again a not so likable character.
 Yet his role wasn’t so senseless after all.

-Relationships – Family, friends, and romances
+Relationships – Family, friends, and romances:

 Roger Kwok and Kristal Tin as a couple.
 I wasn’t sure about this couple when I saw the cast list.
 But I was proved wrong and I was glad of it.
 They were refreshing and funny in their own way (when they finally become a couple, that was).
 And cute too.

 Ron Ng and Lisa Lau as a couple.
 Seriously?
 Is this Ron’s worst pairing ever?
 I never thought the day I would side with Ron or pay that much attention to his pairings.
 I thought as long as it worked somehow with the plot, it was fine.
 Yet Lisa seriously was a disappointment as his pairing.
-NOT talking about character either, but that had gone against her even more with her nosy nature and using Sap Zai to extract information–both regarding police stuffs and about Funny.
+NOT talking about character either, but that had gone against her even more with her nosy nature and using Sap Zai to extract information–both regarding police stuff and about Funny.

 Ron Ng and Kiki Sheung as mother and son.
 Refreshing for me since I haven’t watched them collaborated in that manner before.
 But that didn’t sell me until near the end as things got even more complicated.
 Because at first what I saw was just a typical pair of mother and son with expectations and pressure to do good and her nagging of him as a parent/madam.
 Yet what stepped past all that was the whole responsibility of being a cop.
 Then it tied it right back to both, with him having to prove to her that he wasn’t the greedy type already being pulled in by the other side–and also being a good son.
-What happened later on was really tragic but really touching.
+What happened, later on, was really tragic but really touching.
 Both really convinced me of their relationship as mother and son.

 Roger Kwok and Ron Ng as friend-enemies.
-Real interesting and nerve-wrecking on many levels, especially seeing who would win the battle later on in the plot.
+Real interesting and nerve-racking on many levels, especially seeing who would win the battle later on in the plot.
 And for those thinking Ron got robbed with not appearing more than Roger, I swear it wasn’t like that.
 Anyone want to get technical, go ahead.
 But I thought how the plot was crafted, it was really fascinating and intriguing to watch and see which side was going to win in the end.

 Ron and Vivien?
 Why not?
 I mean come on!
 I swear they would be paired up, considering how they came into the department on the same day, and she sort of chided him with a shove to greet the other members as well!
 LOL!
 Icy was really cute and funny in her own way and he was just teasing with not letting her know he was their new boss, etc. Then how he dragged her into posing as his girlfriend.
 But that ended up as nothing.
 They always like to do those ‘fake turning into real’ kind of thing, so why not?
 But I guess it would be too cliche with them working together and all.
 Such a shame though, since they would be a cute couple.
 They do not have to be focused on so much, but just a side cute thing for the rest of us among all the intense battles in here.